 Students may complete this requirement by participating in a research project/internship that consists of at least 240 hours or take the SR summer class "SR Girls and the Maker Movement: Design, Create and Prototype"

-Present results from your internship/project at a Conference/Symposium such as those listed here:
+Present results from your internship/project at the Stone Ridge STEM Portfolio presentation event.
+Other presentation venues may include a Conference or Symposium such as those listed here:

 - #Lead Like a Girl (Stuart Country Day School of the Sacred Heart)